grothedev/actinet/README.md

 ##Todo:
 	- subscription for tags and users
 	- add about section
-	- tags searched for stay in input on page load
+	- tags and users searched for stay in input on page load
 	- email verification

 ###housekeeping: